 Rebates are a great way for manufacturing businesses to incentivize their customers (merchants or distributors) to buy more of their goods and sell specific products within a specific time.
 Read on to learn how.

-Why customer loyalty is important for manufacturers
+Why increasing customer loyalty is important for manufacturing businesses

-Manufacturers understand that the world is changing, with evolving customer needs and expectations - plus technological innovation - reshaping communication between manufacturers, distributors and end customers is key.
+Manufacturing businesses understand that the world is changing, with evolving customer needs and expectations - plus technological innovation - reshaping communication between manufacturers, distributors and end customers is key.
 Plus the best way to retain customers and keep them happy is to make life as easy as possible for them.

 Customer loyalty stats: